 We are proud that our Old Girls want to stay in touch, and remain part of the supportive wider community of Friends of St Swithun’s working together to benefit both the school and current and former pupils.

-Both Rebecca and Jackie are always pleased to hear from Old Girls, please do get in touch with your news, updates and contributions through the online network Friends oga.stswithuns.com or by email to Jackie at firstname.lastname@example.org
+Both Rebecca and Emma are always pleased to hear from Old Girls, please do get in touch with your news, updates and contributions through the online network Friends oga.stswithuns.com or by email to Emma at email@example.com

 ||Miss Rebecca Rothman V 1982